szaranger/blog-post-notice/README.md

-# blog-post-notice
-Blog Post Notice
+Blog Post Notice plugin enables the admin to post a message (HTML or just text) on top of a post.
+The admin can choose specific categories, Ideal for obsolete\deprecation messages for tutorials or technical posts.